Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Kendall's tau and Spearman's rho for skew-normal scale mixture copulas

-Next, by substituting the degenerated value $1$ for all the mixing variables $W$'s in Theorem~\ref{thm:MSN-tau-S} and Corollary~\ref{cor:MSN-tau-S-Phi2}, we obtain the following corollary, which provides alternative expressions of Kendall's tau and Spearman's rho for the bivariate skew-normal copula.
-As a side note, the skew-normal copula can be viewed as the limiting case of the AC skew-$t$ copula as $\nu\to\infty$.
+On the other hand, substituting the degenerate value $1$ for all the mixing variables $W$'s in Theorem~\ref{thm:MSN-tau-S} and Corollary~\ref{cor:MSN-tau-S-Phi2} yields Corollary~\ref{cor:SN-tau-S} in the supplementary material, which provides formulas for $\tau$ and $\rho_S$ for the bivariate skew-normal copula.